DunnTheRightWay/DunnTheRightWay/README.md

 - 🌱 I’m currently focusing on fullstack JavaScript
 - 👩‍💻 I’m looking to collaborate with other software engineers
-- 🥅 Goals: Become a software engineer in 2022
+- 💻 I am a software engineer at 100Devs
-- 🙂 Fun fact: I was in a TV commercial as a child

 ### Connect with me: